 Everyone should feel compassion when hearing these stories of people who fight a daily battle with depression.
 It can feel hopeless when the waves of depression crash.
-Some waves feel bigger and some smaller, but they seem to never end.
+Some waves feel bigger and some smaller, but they never seem to end.

 Does the Bible have the answers?

-Many people wonder if the Bible even addresses the struggle of depression because the word “depression” doesn’t appear in Scripture.
+Many people wonder if the Bible even addresses the struggle of depression because the word depression doesn’t appear in Scripture.
 However, it’s important to know the major factors that lead to or increase depression.
 For example, feelings of depression are most often a result of emotional stress.

 Here are some emotional stressors that multiply feelings of depression: